metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 the Titans are simply unable to overcome all their deficiencies on offense.

 **Tennessee covers if**
 the coaches manage to work around all the injuries robbing them of their key weapons on offense.
+D'Onta Foreman and Nick Westbrook-Ikhine will need to play as if they're critical facets of this offense.